sveawebpay/php-integration/README.md

 #### 1.2.1 OrderRow
 All products and other items.
 It´s required to have a minimum of one orderrow.
 Precisely two of these values must be set in the WebPayItem object, in order to specify the item tax rate:
 AmountExVat, AmountIncVat or VatPercent for Orderrow.

+If you specify AmountIncVat, note that this may introduce a cumulative rounding error when ordering large quantities of an item, as the package bases the total order sum on a calculated price ex. vat.

+We recommend specifying AmountExVat and VatPercentage.
+If not, make sure not retain as much precision as possible when specifying prices, i.e. no premature rounding (87.4875 is a "better" PriceIncVat than 87.49).

 ```php
 ->addOrderRow(